mdwajid095/kafka-acl-operator/README.md

 ## docker
 Image is also available for acl operator with below naming convention.

-Docker image for namespaced scoped: `docker pull mdwajid095/kafka-acl-operator/ns:v1`
+Docker image for namespaced scoped: `docker pull mdwajid095/kafka-acl-operator:v1`

-Docker image for cluster scoped: `docker pull mdwajid095/kafka-acl-operator/cl:v1`

-## note
-Cluster scoped feature is still in testing phase.

 ## Conclusion